golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 {% alert level="info" %}

-To facilitate operation of blockchains it is useful export your Golem wallet address to external application that enables transactions on the internet.
-You can find instruction on how to backup and restore you wallet and export wallet address [here](/docs/creators/javascript/examples/tools/golem-wallet-backup).
+To facilitate operation on blockchains it is useful to export your Golem wallet address to an external application that enables transactions on the internet.
+You can find instructions on how to backup and restore your wallet and export wallet address [here](/docs/creators/javascript/examples/tools/golem-wallet-backup).

 {% /alert %}